 Not only does this saves you weight in the moving load, but you can also have all those new at-home-must-haves delivered on (or around) unpacking day.
 Today, the internet can be used strategically in these kinds of shopping situations to provide not only products but also conveniences.
 From cleaning supplies and a stocked pantry of food delivered that same day.
 To a quality foam mattresses (bed-in-a-box) air sealed to a fraction of the size, all packed and given right to you.

 Utilities & Service Calls

 A close second to packing, scheduling service appointments is a nightmare.
 When all you want is wifi, but the next available date is weeks out – it becomes hard not to become frustrated.
 Consider doing these things ahead of time (depending on various necessary lead times).
 If you call in advance and plan accordingly, you can schedule these appointments before your move.
-This will help you to best plot these service visits, maybe all on the same day or staggered across the days you already have planned for unpacking.
+Scheduling ahead will help you best plot these service visits; maybe all on the same day or staggered across the days, you already have planned for unpacking.